College Green plans refused by An Bord Pleanála amid bus and traffic concerns

 Disappointed that An Bord Pleanála has rejected the College Green plaza.
 Hopefully Dublin City Council can work up a revised proposal. pic.twitter.com/yInM7u48Mb— Leo Varadkar (@campaignforleo) October 17, 2018

+The board said there was “uncertainty” about the potential effects on the bus system, but they were likely to be “significantly negative”, it said, “in the light of the scale of rerouting of buses proposed, the critical importance of bus transport to the city, and its future role in facilitating modal shift from public car usage, in line with national policy”.

-The board criticised the traffic analysis carried out by the council and was not satisfied the analysis was “sufficient to accurately quantify the traffic impacts of the proposed development and the magnitude of those impacts.”
+The board criticised the traffic analysis done by the council and was not satisfied the analysis was “sufficient to accurately quantify the traffic impacts of the proposed development and the magnitude of those impacts”.

-It was particularly concerned about the impact of re-routing of buses to the city quays where it said there were “unresolved capacity issues”.
+It was particularly concerned about the impact of rerouting buses to the city quays where it said there were “unresolved capacity issues”.

-For these reasons the plaza plan would “be contrary to the proper planning and sustainable development of the area”, the board said.
+For these reasons the plaza plan would “be contrary to the proper planning and sustainable development of the area”, An Bord Pleanála said.

-The refusal will come as a major blow to the council which has been preparing plans for the plaza since 2015 and has said the creation of the traffic free space was essential to the smooth running of the Luas Green line which began operations through the city centre last December .
+The refusal will come as a major blow to the council,which has been preparing plans for the plaza since 2015 and said the creation of the traffic-free space was essential to the smooth running of the Luas Green line that began operations through the city centre last December .

 The board had initially intended to issue its decision last November, the month before the cross-city Luas began running.